SteveSayantan/DevOps-Bootcamp/ansible/passwordless-authentication.md

   ```

 Now, in *host1*, we can simply run `ssh <host2_IP>` to connect to *host2* .
 To disconnect, use **logout** command.

+A documentation on how to use SSH public key authentication on Linux, click [here](https://www.linode.com/docs/guides/use-public-key-authentication-with-ssh/?tabs=ed25519-recommended%2Cssh-add%2Cusing-ssh-copy-id-recommended)